-For the applied portion of the intensive, I first washed and mordanted all of the fibre for dyeing, then ground and prepared the dyestuffs.
+For the applied portion of the intensive, I first washed and mordanted all of the fibre for dyeing, then measured, ground and prepared the dyestuffs.
 Through multiple dips, and adding iron and various percentages of lime juice, as well as cross dyeing, I then created many beautiful colourfast colours.
 All through this I was given precise formulae for dye mixing which I utilized to set up the dye pots.
 I will therefore be able to reproduce the dyestuffs in the future with my students.

 I also learned about the history and use of cochineal.
-Fine cochineal is a domestic insect, and can be seen on the nopal cactus as areas of white powder residue.
+In Mexico, cochineal is a domestic insect, and can be seen on the nopal cactus as areas of white powder residue.
 Males become a small flying insect and live 3-5 days.
-Only females are used to make color, and have a three month life cycle.
+Only females are used to make colour, and have a three month life cycle.
 When going into reproduction females are put into a little cage which is attached to a nopal leaf, and have on average 150 babies.
 The cochineal babies get out of the cage and walk out on the large flat cactus leaves and their proboscis finds a spot on nopal where they attach themselves and do not move again.
 It takes 600 to 1000 harvested nopal cactus leaves for I kg of cochineal.

-In the indigo section of the intensive I learned that indigo doesn’t p enetrate fibre, instead it covers it.
+In the añil/ indigo section of the intensive I learned that indigo doesn’t penetrate fibre, instead it covers it.
 As such, it doesn’t need a mordant.
-Instead it oxidizes and fixes with air, so I had to wave my samples around to get the best indigo colours.
-You don’t boil indigo, instead you get it as hot as you can stand (which was still very hot as you have to hold the fibres under the surface of the water but keep them from touching the bottom).
+Instead it oxidizes and fixes with air, so I had to wave my samples around in the air after I removed them from the dyebath to get the best indigo colours.
+You don’t boil indigo, instead you get the dye bath as hot as you can stand it.
+This is still pretty close to boiling, and you have to hold the fibres under the surface of the water but keep them from touching the bottom.
+(See photo above of me about to scream.)
 You also want to disturb the dyepot as little as possible when inserting and removing fibres from the indigo dyebath.
 Indigo can’t dissolve into water, and needs a special water preparation that is very alkaline.
-This then must ferment to get all the oxygen out.
+This then must be fermented to get all the oxygen out.
 Traditionally fruit and animal urine has been used for the fermentation process.
-We used carbonate to alkalize our Indigo water.
+We used carbonate to alkalize our indigo dyebath water.